Almonte, Ontario: Present day

+In 2010, Enerdu Power Systems Inc. purchased an existing hydro generating station on the river; the current, upgraded station opened in 2018 and has a capacity of 1000-1300 kilowatts.
+There had been older power stations in the flour mill, with the first one having opened in 1890; a series of owners had operated the facilities over the decades, producing various amounts of electricity.
+The Brian J. Gallagher Generating Station station, operated by the Mississippi River Power Corporation, is a 4.6 MW facility that came online in 2010; it replaced a nearby 1925 station and offers double the capacity.

 Movie locations

 Movies have been filmed partially or entirely in Almonte in recent years, including several Christmas movies.
 The New York Times said of the town that "with its mix of 19th-century historic buildings and a ’50s diner, Almonte in Ontario has been the go-to location for holiday movies set in Vermont, Alaska and even Milwaukee."

 Almonte featured in a 2022 episode of Murdoch Mysteries, though the episode was not actually filmed in Almonte.

 Events and attractions

 Festivals

 Almonte is home to several festivals and events, including the North Lanark Highland Games, Naismith 3-on-3 Basketball Festival, Almonte Celtfest and Busfusion.

 North Lanark Highland Games

 The North Lanark Highland Games have been held annually in Almonte since 1982.

 The Games feature traditional Highland sports and entertainment, and bring in about 6,000 visitors each summer.

 Almonte Celtfest

 The Almonte Celtfest has been held annually in Almonte's Gemmill Park since 1997.
 The festival's goal is to "celebrate and promote the Celtic heritage of the Ottawa Valley through music and dance."